 HEAT SKILLET: Place a medium skillet over medium-high heat.
 Add 1 tablespoon extra virgin olive oil and heat until shimmering.

-COOK CORN: Add 1 cup corn to the skillet and spread into an even layer.
+COOK CORN: Add 1 cup frozen corn kernels or canned corn, rinsed and drained to the skillet and spread into an even layer.
 Cook for about 3 minutes, without stirring, until lightly caramelized.

 ADD CHICKEN: Add 1 pound cooked diced chicken and stir to combine with the corn.

-BUILD SAUCE: Stir in 1 can fire-roasted diced tomatoes with garlic, 1 cup black beans, ¼ cup diced green chiles, and 1 cup enchilada sauce.
+BUILD SAUCE: Stir in 1 (14.5 ounce) can fire-roasted diced tomatoes with garlic, 1 cup black beans, rinsed and drained, ¼ cup diced green chiles, and 1 cup enchilada sauce.
 Cook for 2 to 3 minutes, stirring occasionally, until bubbling.

-ADD CRUNCH AND CHEESE: Stir in half of the tortilla strips, all of the cheddar cheese, and half of the Mexican-blend cheese.
-Mix until melted and evenly combined.
+ADD CRUNCH AND CHEESE: Stir in half of the 1 (4 ounce) bag tortilla strips, 1 (8 ounce) package shredded cheddar cheese, and half of the 1 (8 ounce) package shredded Mexican-blend cheese, divided until melted and evenly combined.

-FINISH: Sprinkle the remaining Mexican-blend cheese, remaining tortilla strips, and chopped cilantro over the top.
+FINISH: Sprinkle the remaining Mexican-blend cheese, remaining tortilla strips, and 1 tablespoon fresh chopped cilantro over the top.

 SERVE: Remove from heat and serve immediately.